maubanel/UE5-Static-Meshes/lexicon/README.md

 ##### `Step 8.`\|`SUU&G`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now lets look at some hidden attributes that you don't see but are very important to how surfaces are displayed.
 Each **face** has a [normal](https://en.wikipedia.org/wiki/Normal_(geometry)) which is a perpendicular line to the tangent plane of the surface.
-The normal is used for determining the surface's orientation for lighting.
+One use of the normal is for determining how light affects the surface based on this normal and the direction of the light source hitting the face.

 ![face normal](images/image_08.jpg)